Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

 Now, $f_n(y) = \<f_n,\Phi_y\>_\bH\to\<f,\Phi_y\>_\bH = f(y)$ for all $y\in\Omega$ as $n\to\infty$ by continuity of the scalar product, and $|\<f_n, \Phi_y \>_\bH|\le\|f_n\|_\bH\|\Phi_y\|_\bH\le C$ for all $n\in\N$.
 Thus, by dominated convergence, $g(x) = \calK f(x)$, which proves that $\calK$ is closed and, thus, bounded. \end{proof}

-To sum up, the assumption of \Cref{thm:main_prior_work} is met for Sobolev RKHS, and error bounds of the projection error~\eqref{eq:errorbound_fill} are readily available from the literature for the generating kernels, leading to a \emph{pointwise} and \emph{deterministic} error bound for EDMD for deterministic systems.
+To sum up, the assumption of \Cref{thm:main_prior_work} is met for Sobolev RKHS, and bounds on the projection error in the form \eqref{eq:errorbound_fill} are well-known for many generating kernels, leading to a \emph{pointwise} and \emph{deterministic} error bound for deterministic systems.